Donetsk People's Republic: Relations with Ukraine

-Relations with Russia
+Relations with Russia before 2022

 Russia has recognised identity documents, diplomas, birth, and marriage certificates and vehicle registration plates as issued by the DPR and the LPR since 18 February 2017, enabling people living in DPR-controlled territories to travel, work, or study in Russia.
 According to the decree, it was signed "to protect human rights and freedoms" in accordance with "the widely recognised principles of international humanitarian law".

-On February 21, 2022, Russian President Vladimir Putin signed agreements on friendship, cooperation, and assistance with DPR and the LPR, coinciding with Russia's official recognition of the two quasi-states.
-The Russian State Duma had approved a draft resolution appealing for him to recognize both quasi-states on 15 February.
+On 21 February 2022, Russian president Vladimir Putin signed agreements on friendship, cooperation, and assistance with DPR and the LPR, coinciding with Russia's official recognition of the two quasi-states.
+The Russian State Duma had approved a draft resolution appealing for him to recognise both quasi-states on 15 February.
 Shortly afterwards, Abkhazia also recognized the independence of the DPR.

 Relations with extremist groups

 According to the Kharkiv Human Rights Protection Group, a number of European politicians from extreme-right and extreme-left have received all-expenses-paid trips to the Donetsk People's Republic.